Drolla/WavePlus_Bridge/README.md

         level: DEBUG
 ```

-To log additional information like connection details:
+To log additional information of the waveplus module, like connection details:

 ```
       libs.waveplus: